 Change DNS servers on Windows 10 using Command Prompt

-Although using command lines is not a suited method for most users, it’s one of the quickest way to change the DNS address on Windows 10.
+Although using command lines is not a suitable method for most users, it’s one of the quickest ways to change the DNS address on Windows 10.

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to see your current networking configuration and press Enter:

-Under the network adapter note the name of the network adapter as well as the following information in these fields:
+Under the network adapter section, confirm the adapter’s name and these fields:

 - DNS Servers